 Made from 20 year old vines in Val do Salnes, this has a fuller expression with flavours of golden delicious apples, melon and that saline quality that imparts a savoury note.
-It finishes long and crisp.
+The finish is long and crisp.

 2016 Santiago Ruiz

-Most of the wines at this tasting were 100% Albarion but this wine was a blend of 74% Albarino, 10% Loureiro, 7% Godello, 5% Treixadura and 4% Caino Blanco.
+Most of the wines at this tasting were 100% Albariño but this wine from O Rosal was a blend of 74% Albariño, 10% Loureiro, 7% Godello, 5% Treixadura and 4% Caino Blanco.
 White peaches and minerals are delivered with medium body and medium acidity.
 Balanced and textured.
-From O Rosal.

-Back to 100% Albarino, this time from Condado de Tea.
+Back to 100% Albariño, another from Condado de Tea.
 Green apple notes and plenty of acidity.
 Slightly austere.
 One of the leaner wines at the tasting.
+Good

 2016 Terras Gauda